 About the Scheme

-Our Mentoring Scheme, supported by Creative Skillset, Channel 4, and EON Productions, is designed for women who have more than 5 years experience working in TV, film or digital production or business roles (such as writing, directing, producing, vision mixing, cinematography, composing, sales and acquisitions) in any genre.
+Our Mentoring Scheme is designed for women who have more than 5 years experience working in TV, film or digital production.
+We welcome anyone working in editorial, craft or business roles in any genre.

 Over six months, selected participants receive six hours of mentoring contact with an experienced industry figure, combined with an intensive programme of seminars, training workshops and networking opportunities.

-The application window for the 2012/13 London Scheme has now closed.
-To be first in line for the latest announcements regarding this and other schemes, please join the WFTV mailing list.
+To be first in line for the latest announcements, please join the WFTV mailing list.

 Read some FAQs about our mentoring scheme here.